-Using an RS-422 or RS-485 network (described in Section 1.6 RS-422 Or RS-485 Communication To One Or More Displays) together with addressing allows a host computer or PLC to communicate with specific individual displays or groups of displays in a network.
+Using an RS-422 or RS-485 network (described in Section 1.7 RS-422 Or RS-485 Communication To One Or More Displays) together with addressing allows a host computer or PLC to communicate with specific individual displays or groups of displays in a network.
 Each display in the network may be assigned a unit address and a group address.
-If you do not need to address individual displays, or groups of displays, simply leave the display set to the default setting of Terminator only (DIP switches 7, 8, 9 and 10 ON), and skip this section.
+If you do not need to address individual displays, or groups of displays, skip this section.